 There could be minor-to-moderate, adverse effects on unknown archaeological deposits due to ground disturbance of the new bridge.
 No adverse effects on viewsheds in the APE or the Colonial Annapolis Historic District would occur.
-This alternative is not within the viewshed of Colonial Annapolis Historic District nor USNA Buildings 51 and 194, and, therefore, would have no adverse effects on these cultural resources.
+This alternative is not within the viewshed of Colonial Annapolis Historic District, and, therefore, would have no adverse effects on these cultural resources.
 Therefore, implementation of Alternative 2 would not result in significant impacts on cultural resources.
+However, if selected, Alternative 2 would require consultation with MHT pursuant to Section 106.